Kratom Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Substance Use Disorder and Kratom

-In part due to its illicit legal status, kratom isn’t named under the criteria for substance use disorder in the Diagnostic Statistical Manual of Mental Disorders, Fifth Edition (DSM- 5).
+Kratom’s specific mention is not included under the criteria for substance use disorder in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), not due to its legal status, but rather because the DSM-5 categorizes substance use disorders based on general criteria applicable to all substances, without listing each one individually.
 However, many behaviors common with kratom dependence and addiction are shared with other substances covered under this criteria.

 Because kratom is not listed explicitly in the DSM-5, those with kratom-related substance use disorder may find it difficult to get a diagnosis or access to treatment.
-If you are struggling with any of the following substance use disorder criteria in relation to kratom, please make sure to bring them to your medical professional’s attention:
+If you are struggling with any of the following substance use disorder criteria about kratom, please make sure to bring them to your medical professional’s attention:

 Can You Overdose on Kratom?

-Like any drug, it is possible to overdose on kratom.
-Fortunately, in many of these cases, the overdose can be managed at home or with minimal medical management.
+While it is possible to experience an overdose on kratom, the management of an overdose should be guided by medical professionals.
+Self-management at home is not recommended due to the risk of severe complications, especially when kratom is mixed with other substances.
 But in some cases, especially when mixed with other drugs, a kratom overdose can be serious and may result in death.

-According to a 2016 study, 7.4% of calls to U.S. poison control centers regarding kratom were in relation to life-threatening exposure to health including some residual disability.[4]
+According to a 2016 study, 7.4% of calls to U.S. poison control centers regarding kratom were about life-threatening exposure to health, including some residual disability.[4]
 This is of special concern for people who require larger and larger doses of kratom to achieve the required effect due to substance use disorder.
 Some signs of a kratom overdose include:

 Seek medical care immediately if you or someone you’re with experiences these overdose signs after consuming kratom.